 Server-Side Testing Tools

-Having supplanted Jest in many projects, Vitest offers blazing-fast test execution with ESM support and seamless TypeScript integration.
-Its watch mode and smart test filtering have made it the go-to choice for unit testing server components.
+Vitest has supplanted Jest in many projects, offering fast test execution with ESM support and TypeScript integration.
+Its watch mode and smart test filtering make it ideal for unit testing server components.

-The evolution of the popular API testing library now includes automatic OpenAPI validation, mock generators, and support for streaming responses—critical for testing modern server APIs.
+SuperTest 2.0 includes automatic OpenAPI validation, mock generators, and streaming response support for modern server APIs.

 Client-Side Testing Tools

-Now the undisputed leader in end-to-end testing, Playwright has continued to improve with features like component testing, visual comparisons, and accessibility checks all in one unified platform.
+Playwright is the undisputed leader in end-to-end testing, offering component testing, visual comparisons, and accessibility checks in one unified platform.

-The React Testing Library approach has expanded to a comprehensive suite covering all major frameworks.
-Its user-centric testing philosophy has become the standard for component testing.
+Testing Library approach has expanded to cover all major frameworks, establishing user-centric testing as the standard for component testing.

 Full-Stack Testing Solutions

-Evolved from its e2e testing roots, Cypress now offers a comprehensive testing platform with component testing, API testing, and performance monitoring in a unified developer experience.
+Cypress Next provides comprehensive testing with component testing, API testing, and performance monitoring in unified developer experience.

 Testing in Modern Frameworks